-- 17.1 The University offers the following undergraduate degrees with honours: Bachelor of Arts, Bachelor of Arts and Science, Bachelor of Business Administration, Bachelor of Engineering, Bachelor of Laws, Bachelor of Science, and Bachelor of Social Sciences. - 17.2 The degree awarded to students will be determined by the student's home major.
+- 17.2 The degree awarded to students will be determined by the student's home major.
 The award title to be shown on the student's award certificate will be the degree and the home major.
 If a student has completed a double major, one award certificate will be issued and the second major will also be shown on the award certificate.
 For students who have completed a double degree, the two degree designations will appear on one award certificate.

 - 17.3 University awards are classified by the relevant College/School Examination Board, which makes a recommendation to Senate for the conferment of awards.

 - 17.4 The University grants bachelor's degree awards with the following classifications:

 - (i) First Class Honours

 - (ii) Upper Second Class Honours

 - (iii) Lower Second Class Honours

 - (iv) Third Class Honours

 - (v) Pass

 - 17.5 The various classifications are based on the CGPAs.
 The general guidelines are as follows: